prismdreamfactory/chenco-wp/wp-content/plugins/wp-smushit/readme.txt

 > “Smush helped reduce the total files size on my site and increased browsing speed.
 Well done guys!” - [pdci](https://wordpress.org/support/users/pdci/)

 ★★★★★
->It’s very discrete and does not bother me with an API key or other additional installation steps.
+> “It’s very discrete and does not bother me with an API key or other additional installation steps.
 The main dashboard of the plugin gives me nice insight.
 Overall it really fits my needs and I’ll be willing to upgrade to pro if my needs change.
 I’d recommend it to clients/friends without hesitation.
-Keep it up! - [tarkan_](https://wordpress.org/support/users/tarkan_/)
+Keep it up!” - [tarkan_](https://wordpress.org/support/users/tarkan_/)

 ### What about Multisite?